GEO-BON/bon-in-a-box-pipelines/README.md

     - http://localhost/ shows a basic UI
 6. `docker compose down` (to stop the server when done)

+Servers do not need to be restarted when modifying scripts in the /scripts folder:
+- When modifying an existing script, simply re-run the script from the UI and the new version will be executed.
+- When adding/renaming/removing scripts, refresh the browser page.

 ## Scripts
 The scripts perform the actual work behind the scenes.
 They are located in [/scripts folder](/scripts)

 Currently supported :
  - R version 4.1.2
  - Julia version 1.7.1
+ - Python3
+ - sh

 Script lifecycle:
 1. Script launched with output folder as a parameter.